Secure Check Fail Recovery (How to Fix Safely)

 Model mismatches are one of the leading causes of Secure Check Fail errors.

-Before performing a full firmware flash, try these safer solutions.
+Before performing a full firmware flash, try these safer options.

 Some users accidentally release buttons too early.